J-BRH/HADOOP-Count-Sort-Search/README.md

 ### ⚪ Starting up Hadoop
 **Run CMD as Administrator:**
 <br/>
-💠 "hdfs namenode -format" to format the Hadoop namenode.<br/>
+💠 "hdfs namenode -format" to format the Hadoop namenode.
+[ONE TIME RUN]<br/>
-💠 "cd \" back to root, then "cd hadoop", then "cd sbin".<br/>
 💠 "start-dfs.cmd" to start the namenode and datanode.<br/>
 💠 "start-yarn.cmd" to start yarn.<br/>

 **To visually check Cluster: Open Browser**
 <br/>
-💠 "localhost:9870" to check status of hardware cluster, logs, and files uploaded in hdfs.<br/>
+💠 "localhost:9870" to check namenode.<br/>
+💠 "localhost:9864" to check datanode.<br/>
-💠 "localhost:8088" to check ressource manager.<br/>
+💠 "localhost:8088" to check Hadoop ressource manager.<br/>